 - Applicants must demonstrate an interest in teaching and potential for research in political science.

 - Applicants must be a US citizen, US national, US permanent resident (holder of a Permanent Resident Card), or an individual granted deferred action status under the Deferred Action for Childhood Arrivals Program (DACA) at time of application.

 A complete application includes:

-- Official Transcripts (upload to application or mail directly to APSA by university/college): Provide an official transcript (that includes 2015 fall semester grades) from each undergraduate institution attended.
-Institutions may send transcripts directly to APSA, postmarked no later than January 25, 2016.
+- Official Transcripts (upload to application or mail directly to APSA by university/college): Provide an official transcript (that includes 2016 fall semester grades) from each undergraduate institution attended.
+Institutions may send transcripts directly to APSA, postmarked no later than extended deadline January 27, 2017.

-- Three letters of recommendation.
-One from the department chair, and two more from other people who are familiar with the applicant's academic qualifications (should be mailed by the recommenders, with recommender signature across the seal of the envelope).
+- Three letters of recommendation: One from the department chair, and two more from other people who are familiar with the applicant's academic qualifications.
+Recommender should use the online form to submit their letter of recommendation.

 APSA Ralph Bunche Summer Institute

 Questions?
 Contact Kimberly Mealy, PhD, APSA Director of Diversity and Inclusion Programs at [email protected].